Are you planning to develop a playground? You may discover that there are more equipment options than you expected.

 Playground musical elements are simple enough that any visitor can step forward and give them a try.
 However, you’ll find that they still produce lovely musical tones.

+You can choose from various bells, chimes, xylophones, and more.
 Here are a few of the many options for incorporating music into a playground:

 Most playgrounds you come across don’t have a musical element.
 That’s all the more reason to consider adding one to your design plans.

-Giving all children a chance to access their musicality is one of the valuable gifts your playground can provide to its visitors.
+Musical structures tend to be quite accessible.
+They’re fun for all ages and abilities.
+Giving all children a chance to access their musicality is one of the valuable gifts your playground can give its visitors.

 Don’t Forget the Basics in a Children Playground

-Along with the fun and games, there are also some practical items that every playground needs — like trash cans and benches.
+Along with the fun and games, there are also some practical items that every playground needs—like trash cans and benches.

-One feature you’ll want to consider is some sort of shade structure.
+One feature you’ll want to consider is some sort of shade structure. .

 Shade Structure